apache/sqoop/docs/src/site/sphinx/BuildingSqoop2.rst

 Building project
 ----------------

 You can use usual maven targets like ``compile`` or ``package`` to build the project.
-Sqoop supports two major Hadoop revisions at the moment - 1.x and 2.x.
+Sqoop supports one major Hadoop revision at the moment - 2.x.
 As compiled code for one Hadoop major version can't be used on another, you must compile Sqoop against appropriate Hadoop version.
-You can change the target Hadoop version by specifying ``-Dhadoop.profile=$hadoopVersion`` on the maven command line.
-Possible values of ``$hadoopVersions`` are 100 and 200 for Hadoop version 1.x and 2.x respectively.
-Sqoop will compile against Hadoop 2 by default.
-Following example will compile Sqoop against Hadoop 1.x:

 ::

-  mvn compile -Dhadoop.profile=100
+  mvn compile

 Maven target ``package`` can be used to create Sqoop packages similar to the ones that are officially available for download.
 Sqoop will build only source tarball by default.
 You need to specify ``-Pbinary`` to build binary distribution.
-You might need to explicitly specify Hadoop version if the default is not accurate.

 ::